MeshyDev/BioFuse_Repo/README.md

   - Introduced 3 new tiers based on kill count.
   - Debug Room now supports CDM tier testing.
 - **New Spell – Guaranteed Crit!**: Requires 150 EP.
 Delivers exactly what it promises.
+- **New Spell - Corruption**:
+Requires 50 EP.
+Corrupts your enemy.
+Can only use while corrupted.
+- **New Spell - Presidential Corruption**:
+Requires 1 EP. ???

 ### 🛠 Gameplay Changes & Improvements
 - **Corruption Mechanic**: Enemies no longer self-destruct; they now take minor damage.